nate01776/kata-api/README.md

 ### [x] coded
 ### [x] test_case
 ### [] solution_set
 > Open test_case_1.
 The project contains a call to a remote resource.
 The original creator hard coded the kata number into the path.
-Make this value dynamic so we can re-use the call across our upcoming test cases.
+Make this value dynamic so we can re-use the call across our upcoming test cases and make a request to `/kata/1` to validate

 * Solution: Update the request at the project level to include a dynamic path item.